cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

     background_size: cover
   - title: What is CNC Machining and How Does it Work?
     content_markdown: >-
-      ## Can you think of any items you use that may have been made with CNC
-      technology?

-      &nbsp;
-    background_color: '#a9e8e6'
-    background_image:
-    background_size: cover
-  - title: What is CNC Machining and How Does it Work?
-    content_markdown: >-
       ## What is CNC Machining and How Does it Work?